Greywater

 Impact generated

-The development and evaluation of green walls for greywater treatment have shown significant environmental, educational, and economic benefits.
-The first green wall, nearing completion on the ICRA building, will treat greywater and be monitored for five months to optimize treatment and inform future projects.
+The development and evaluation of green walls for greywater treatment have shown significant environmental, educational, and social benefits.
+The first green wall, installed in January 2025 on the ICRA building, treats greywater and has been monitored for five months to optimize treatment and inform future projects.

-The second green wall at Agora School in Girona supports sustainable greywater reuse for irrigation and serves as an educational tool, raising student awareness about sustainable water management.
+The second green wall at Agora School in Girona will support sustainable greywater reuse for irrigation and serves as an educational tool, raising student awareness about sustainable water management.

-The comprehensive assessment of treatment performance, environmental benefits, and economic viability through rigorous cost analysis has highlighted the potential for large-scale implementation of decentralized green infrastructure.
-These results offer a solid foundation for promoting the widespread adoption of green walls as a sustainable, cost-effective solution for urban water management.
+The comprehensive assessment of treatment performance, environmental benefits, and cost analysis has highlighted the potential for large-scale implementation of decentralized green infrastructure.
+These results offer a solid foundation for promoting the widespread adoption of green walls as a sustainable and cost-effective solution, when considering social and environmental benefits for urban water management.

 Partners involved